waii-ai/waii-sdk-js/README.md

 - `signal` (optional): An AbortSignal object for aborting the request.

+Certainly!
+Here's the documentation for the `GetSemanticContextResponse` object:

 #### Returns:

-- A Promise resolving to a `GetSemanticContextResponse` object containing the semantic statements.
+A Promise resolving to a `GetSemanticContextResponse` object containing the semantic statements.

+The `GetSemanticContextResponse` object represents the response of the "get semantic context" operation and contains the following field:

+- `semantic_context` (optional): An array of `SemanticStatement` objects representing the semantic statements retrieved from the server.
+Each `SemanticStatement` object may contain the following fields:

+  - `id` (optional): A string representing the unique identifier of the semantic statement.
+  - `scope` (required): A string representing the scope of the semantic statement.
+  - `statement` (required): A string representing the semantic statement itself.
+  - `labels` (optional): An array of strings representing the labels associated with the semantic statement.

+Please note that the `semantic_context` field in the `GetSemanticContextResponse` object may be optional.

 ## Database Module <a name="database-module"></a>